Skip to content

 }

-Where you draw the Repository boundary is a choice made at the intent level.
+Where to draw the Repository boundary is an intent-level decision.

-Yet that choice collides with the runtime constraint of the Transaction Boundary.
-These two layers of intent had different optimization criteria from the start.
-At design time, this collision is invisible.
+Yet that decision collides with a runtime constraint called Transaction Boundary.
+These two layers of intent had different optimization criteria from the start, and at design time this collision is invisible.

 Case 2: Event-Driven Design and the Demand for Synchronous Responses

-The intent of Event-Driven Architecture is to reduce coupling.
+The intent of an event-driven architecture is to reduce coupling.

-Developers working in C# are already comfortable with event-driven coding, so it's not particularly difficult to separate inventory deduction, notification dispatch, and point accrual from the order creation flow by publishing events instead of making direct calls.
+Since developers working in C# are generally comfortable with event-driven coding, it is not particularly hard to separate inventory deduction, notification dispatch, and point accumulation from the order-creation flow, publishing events instead of calling them directly.

 public class OrderCreatedEvent